Survivorship: During and After Treatment

 Facility dogs can help children and teens feel happier, more relaxed, and have higher self-confidence.
 Spending time with facility dogs can also decrease anxiety, pain, fear, and isolation.
 It might also give children and teens better memories of their time in the hospital.

-If you think your child or teen with cancer might be helped by a facility dog, talk to the cancer care team to find out if one is available.
+If you think your child or teen with cancer might benefit from a facility dog, talk to the cancer care team to find out if one is available.

 Can dogs smell cancer?

 There have been news reports about people whose cancer was found after a change in their dog’s behavior.
 This led some researchers to study whether dogs can smell cancer on the skin, in urine, or on a person’s breath.
-A few small studies have been done, but with different results.
-More research is needed to decide whether dogs can be helpful in detecting cancer in more people.
+Some studies have been done, but more research is needed to decide whether dogs can be helpful in detecting cancer.

 The P站视频 medical and editorial content team